-Scammers can attack your business with a variety of strategies.
-They can route their calls through different carriers and networks, often local numbers, making it difficult for you to determine exactly where they originate from.
-Scammers can also spoof an existing number, tricking people into thinking a trusted business is calling them.
+Still, the problem runs deep.
+Scammers can route their calls through a multitude of carriers and networks, making it difficult to determine exactly where they originate.
+The latest twist on the scam comes from “neighborhood spoofing,” in which robocalls are placed using local numbers to try and entice recipients to pick up.
+Similarly, scammers can spoof an existing number, tricking consumers into thinking a trusted business is calling them.

-The most straightforward way to avoid robocalls is not answering in the first place, especially when it comes to calls received on your cell phone.
+The most straightforward way to avoid robocalls is not answering in the first place—especially when it comes to calls received on your cell phone.
 If you get a call from an unfamiliar number, let it go to voicemail; if it’s somebody important, they’ll leave a message.
-This advice aligns nicely with our number-one rule for preventing ransomware, which is not to click links or open attachments from unfamiliar email addresses.
+This advice aligns nicely with the number-one rule for preventing ransomware, which is not to click links or open attachments from unfamiliar email addresses.

-If you do find yourself on the phone with a potential spammer, don’t press a number to opt out.
-That will let the hackers know your number is working.
-The best bet in most instances is to hang up once you know the call is unwanted, and then report the call to your IT consultant.
+If you do find yourself on the phone with a potential spammer, don’t respond to invitations to press a number to opt out—that will let the hackers know your number is working.
+The best bet in most instances is to hang up once you know the call is unwanted.

-At CMIT Solutions, we understand the complexities of today’s digital world, and we know that threats now extend beyond computers and networks to our phone systems.
-Our goal is to keep your business, your data, and your employees safe with top-flight proactive IT services, cyber security, backup and disaster recovery, business continuity, data encryption, email archiving, and many other services critical to your day-to-day business operation and protection.
-With a trusted IT consultant by your side, you can survive (and thrive) in today’s complicated IT world.
+At CMIT Solutions, we understand the complexities of today’s digital world—and we know that threats now extend beyond computers and networks to our phone systems, as well.
+Our goal is to keep your business, your data, and your employees safe.
+Contact us today to learn more about our leading cybersecurity solutions.